Partially Identified Ambiguity: Application: Partially Identified Persuasion

 Define the curve $K = \{ (\tau, \hat v(\tau)) : \tau \in \Delta(\Phi)\}$.
 The concavification of $\hat v$ over $\Delta(\Phi)$ is $\overline{V}(\tau) \equiv \sup \{ z : (\tau, z) \in \co(K) \}$, and it follows directly from \cite{KG_bayesian_persuasion} that Sender's optimal payoff is

-All existing equilibrium characterizations in the Bayesian setting also apply directly to our framework, once everything is interpreted over the space of reduced-form parameters.
+All existing equilibrium characterizations in the Bayesian setting also apply directly to our framework, once everything is interpreted over $\Phi$.

 \begin{example}[Prosecutor-Judge] Suppose a prosecutor (Sender) wishes to persuade a judge (Receiver) to convict a defendant on trial.
 The defendant is either guilty of \emph{purposefully} committing the crime, guilty of \emph{accidentally} committing the crime, or innocent, as captured by the state space $\Theta = \{GP, GA, I\}$.
-The action set is $A = \{\text{Convict}, \text{Acquit}\}$, and the payoff matrix of the judge and prosecutor is as follows for $g \in [0,1].$
+The action set is $A = \{\text{Convict}, \text{Acquit}\}$, and the payoff matrix is as follows for $g \in [0,1].$

 Suppose the prior set is $ \mathcal{P}_0 = \left\{ p \in \Delta(\Theta): p(GP) + p(GA) = \tau_0, \, p(I) = 1- \tau_0 \right\}$ for some $\tau_0 \in [0,1]$, reflecting the presence of probabilistic prior beliefs about the defendant’s guilt, but complete uncertainty about whether the crime was purposeful or accidental, conditional on guilt.
 Note that $\mathcal{P}_0$ is partially identified by $(\tau_0, \Phi)$ for $\Phi = \{ \{GP, GA\}, \{I\} \}$, where $\tau_0$ indexes the mass placed on $\{GP, GA\}$.
 Receiver's equilibrium action and Sender's expected payoff at belief $\tau$ are